-- (1) Misconduct, including fighting, mistreating, cursing, hateful, vulgar, or offensive gesturing, or verbally abusing any person - (2) Use or possession of fireworks - (3) Using profane or vulgar language or gestures (swearing, slurs, cursing, hate speech, gang signs or gestures) - (4) Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, religion, or disability - (5) Verbal or written use of vulgar, profane, obscene, or patently offensive language - (6) Disruption of the educational process, or open defiance of the authority of any teacher or staff member - (7) Possession or use of a smoking or vaping device (for example, a vape, a JUUL, or a like device).
-To the extent the foregoing contains alcohol, marijuana, nicotine, or an illegal drug, specific consequences are listed below in this regulation - (8) Willful disruption of any school-sponsored activity that impedes participation of others or presents a safety concern - (9) Violation regarding the Acceptable Use Policy - (10) Unauthorized use or possession of a laser pointer or other laser devices - (11) Forgery, cheating, plagiarism, or dishonesty, including the use of portable communication devices for such purpose - (12) Gambling in any form - (13) Use or possession of matches or lighters - b.
-The following violations may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days. - (1) Vulgar, profane, obscene, or patently offensive conduct including possessing or displaying visual imagery that is obscene as defined in the Code of Virginia or engaging in indecent or lewd exposure of body parts, including via the Internet or other electronic means.
+- a.
+The following violations customarily result in school-based disciplinary action at the discretion of the principal, up to and including a five-day suspension.
+However, the principal may make a referral to the Division Superintendent for these violations in the event that the principal determines such misconduct has substantially disrupted the instructional program, endangered the well-being of others, or follows school-based interventions initiated in response to prior violations.
+Whenever a referral to the Division Superintendent is made, the principal may suspend the student for up to ten days. - (1) Misconduct, including fighting13, mistreating, cursing, hateful, vulgar, or offensive gesturing, or verbally abusing any person - (2) Use or possession of fireworks - (3) Using profane or vulgar language or gestures (swearing, slurs, cursing, hate speech, gang signs or gestures) - Hate speech levels 1-3 infractions will require students with a first time hate speech infraction to, at minimum, participate in required culturally responsive, learning intervention - (4) Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, religion, or disability - (5) Verbal or written use of vulgar, profane, obscene, or patently offensive language12 - (6) Disruption of the educational process, or open defiance of the authority of any teacher or staff member - (7) Possession or use of a smoking or vaping device (for example, a vape, a JUUL, or a like device).
+To the extent the foregoing contains alcohol, marijuana, nicotine, or an illegal drug, specific consequences are listed below in this regulation - (8) Willful disruption of any school-sponsored activity that impedes participation of others or presents a safety concern - (9) Violation regarding the Acceptable Use Policy - (10) Unauthorized use or possession of a laser pointer or other laser devices - (11) Forgery, cheating, plagiarism, or dishonesty, including the use of portable communication devices for such purpose - (12) Gambling in any form

-&lt;sup>13 School officials may, in their discretion, consider self-defense as a factor when determining disciplinary action for misconduct involving fighting.
+13 School officials may, in their discretion, consider self-defense as a factor when determining disciplinary action for misconduct involving fighting.
 Self-defense will never justify or excuse any other violation of the SR&R, including but not limited to any possession or use of a weapon.